afnanalmohd/task_flutterr/README.md

 ## Step 1: Add Dependencies

-Before we begin, I'm assuming you are programmer and can handle with development environment.

 Open the ```pubspec.yaml``` file located in the root of your project, and add the following line under the dependencies section.

 ```